Anna Ohmiya: 2007–2010: Team Meguro

+2010–2013: Team Aota

 With only Ohmiya, Kotomi Ishizaki and Mayo Yamaura left on Team Aomori, they added Shinobu Aota to the team as their new skip.
 In their first season together, the team finished second at the International Bernese Ladies Cup for the second year in a row.
 They also represented Japan at the 2010 Pacific Curling Championships where they won the bronze medal which was not enough to qualify for the 2011 World Women's Curling Championship.
 At the 2011 Japan Curling Championships, they could not repeat as national champions, losing in the final to Chubu Electric Power, skipped by Satsuki Fujisawa.
 It was the first time they hadn't won gold since 2006.
 The team remained together for two more seasons but did not see successful results which led to Ohmiya leaving the team at the end of the 2012–13 season.

+2014–2018: Team Ogasawara

 After taking a season off, Ohmiya moved from Aomori to Hokkaido to join the Ayumi Ogasawara Hokkaido Bank Fortius curling team who were the top ranked team in Japan at the time.
 The team also included Sayaka Yoshimura at third, Kaho Onodera at second and Yumie Funayama as the alternate.
 On the World Curling Tour, they would win two events, the Prestige Hotels & Resorts Curling Classic and the Hub International Crown of Curling.
 Team Ogasawara represented Japan at the 2014 Pacific-Asia Curling Championships, Ohmiya's first appearance at the event in four years.
 After a 5–3 round robin record, they lost to China's Liu Sijia in the semifinal.
 They were, however, able to pick up the bronze medal against New Zealand's Chelsea Farley.
 This would ordinarily not be enough to qualify Japan for the World Championships, but because Sapporo was hosting the event, Japan qualified for the 2015 World Women's Curling Championship.
 The team then competed in their national championship to determine who would represent Japan at the World Championship.
 After the round robin, they placed second with a 7–1 record, but defeated Loco Solare (Mari Motohashi) to qualify for the final where they once again played Motohashi.
 The team were successful in securing the national title by defeating Loco Solare 8–5 and qualifying for the World Championship.
 There, they placed just outside of the tiebreakers with a 6–5 record, ending in sixth place.